b1azk0/updateRpkg/README.md

 A robust R package designed to streamline the process of updating and rebuilding installed R packages with enhanced error handling and fallback mechanisms.

 ## Overview
-SourcePackageUpgrader provides automated tools for:
+updateRpkg provides automated tools for:
 - Updating R packages from source installations
 - Identifying and rebuilding packages compiled with different R versions
 - Automatic fallback to binary installations when source builds fail